solacese/terraform-ansible-solace-sdkperf/terraform/aws/README.md

    - Client Username
    - Queues

-> :information_source: Notice that this file has not been located under /ansible/playbooks/vars/, because althoug most of its contents are static, there is at the end of the file a dynamic block for Terraform to create a number of Solace queues, based on the number of SDKPerf nodes created.
+> :information_source: Notice that this file has not been located under /ansible/playbooks/vars/, because although most of its contents are static, there is at the end of the file a dynamic block for Terraform to create a number of Solace queues, based on the number of SDKPerf nodes created.
 > :warning: Make sure the changes are aligned with the resources to be created by Terraform as well as the configurations to be applied by Ansible at bootstrap.